equinor/dlisio/python/data/lis/records/README.rst

-FTLR-broken-structure.lis.part  Data is present where spaces are supposed to be inforec-cut-in-fixed.lis.part   Component block is cut after mnemonic inforec-cut-in-value.lis.part   Component blick is cur in component value TTLR-too-long.lis.part          Tape Trailer has more bytes than fixed size.
+FTLR-broken-structure.lis.part  Data is present where spaces are supposed to be inforec-cut-in-fixed.lis.part   Component block is cut after mnemonic inforec-cut-in-value.lis.part   Component blick is cur in component value inforec-encoded.lis.part        Mnemonic, units and value are encoded in koi8-r TTLR-encoded.lis.part           Name and some other values are encoded in koi8-r TTLR-too-long.lis.part          Tape Trailer has more bytes than fixed size.
 TTLR-too-short.lis.part         Tape Trailer is 2 bytes short of expected size.
 =============================== ================================================